Cloud Atlas (film): Development

 The film is based on the 2004 novel Cloud Atlas by David Mitchell.
 Filmmaker Tom Tykwer revealed in January 2009 his intent to adapt the novel and said he was working on a screenplay with the Wachowskis, who optioned the novel.
 By June 2010, Tykwer had asked actors Natalie Portman, Tom Hanks, Halle Berry, James McAvoy, and Ian McKellen to star in Cloud Atlas.
 By April 2011, the Wachowskis joined Tykwer in co-directing the film.
 In the following May, with Hanks and Berry confirmed in their roles, Hugo Weaving, Ben Whishaw, Susan Sarandon, and Jim Broadbent also joined the cast.
-Actor Hugh Grant joined the cast days before the start of filming; he was originally supposed to have only five roles, but asked the Wachowskis for a sixth one, and subsequently was also cast as Denholme Cavendish in the 2012 storyline.
+Actor Hugh Grant joined the cast days before the start of filming, and he was originally supposed to have only five roles, but he asked the Wachowskis for a sixth one and subsequently was also cast as Denholme Cavendish in the 2012 storyline.
 According to Berry, the character of Ovid she plays in the 2144 storyline was originally meant to be a female character played by Tom Hanks, until the directors felt that Ovid was a logical part of the journey of the soul played by Berry.

 It was financed by the German production companies A Company, ARD Degeto Film and X Filme.
 In May 2011, Variety reported that it had a production budget of $140 million.
 The filmmakers secured approximately $20 million from the German government, including €10 million ($11.8 million) from the German Federal Film Fund (DFFF), €100,000 ($118,000) development funding and €1.5 million ($1.8 million) from Medienboard Berlin-Brandenburg, a German funder, as part of their plans to film at Studio Babelsberg later in 2011.
 The project also received €1 million ($1.2 million) financial support from Filmstiftung NRW, €750,000 ($887,000) from Mitteldeutsche Medienförderung, €30 million ($35.5 million) from UE-Fonds (the biggest proportion of the budget), and €300,000 ($355,000) from FFF Bayern, another German organization.
 The Wachowskis contributed approximately $7 million to the project out of their own finances.
 The budget was updated to $100 million.